 Campers and preppers love them.
-Farmers, too.
-And some people use them during a power outage.
+Farmers do, too.
+And some people use them during a power outage to keep their home running.
 A portable home generator can be a valuable purchase for your family.

 How do they work?

 Portable engine generators can provide a reliable source of portable power for a variety of applications.
 These generators usually run on gas or diesel, but models are available to run on propane or natural gas.